American Institutes for Research

 The Instructional Research Group is an educational research institute in Los Alamitos, CA, that specializes in large-scale program evaluation field research in the areas of reading, mathematics, education of English language learners, and professional development.
 Current projects involve developing classroom observation instruments and other methods for assessing implementation and randomized controlled trials examining the impact of professional development in reading, response to intervention in mathematics and reading, and teaching English language learners.
-Russell Gersten is the executive director.
+Russell Gersten, a longtime MCPER collaborator, is the executive director.

 The Lawrence Hall of Science at the University of California, Berkeley, investigates, creates, and evaluates educational materials and methods, professional development programs, and hands-on learning experiences for its science center, schools, communities, and homes.
 The Lawrence Hall of Science develops programs for environments ranging from informal to after-school to formal K–12 classrooms to inspire and foster learning of science and mathematics for all, especially those who have limited access to science.

 Research in Mathematics Education is a research and outreach unit of the Simmons School of Education and Human Development at Southern Methodist University with the goal of providing evidence-based support to improve students’ mathematics achievement in North Texas and across the country.
-Dr. Diane Bryant, director of MCPER’s Mathematics Institute for Learning Disabilities and Difficulties serves as an RME researcher.
+Dr. Diane Bryant serves as a Research in Mathematics Education researcher.

 The School of Education at the University of Colorado at Boulder is nationally recognized for its model teacher education and graduate programs and for its excellence in research methodology, educational policy, and classroom research.
 Equally important are its close ties with neighboring partner school districts and with educators throughout Colorado.

 The STEM Center is a research institute headquartered in the Department of Curriculum and Instruction at The University of Texas at Austin College of Education and supported by state, federal, and industry partners.
 Its mission is to improve the teaching and learning of science, technology, engineering, and mathematics through research, outreach, professional development, and educational services.